hexbatch/apple-core/core-docs/step-4-actions/servers.md

 # Each server is a user here
-Inherits from the server element type
+Inherits from the server element type, this inherits from the user element type, that inherits from the base type

 # The User table username can have conflicts
 Same username on different servers?
 The new username prefixes the server's name to his username